manatlan/htag/docs/calling_an_event.md

 ```
 Here, the argument is passed during the interaction, to the callback.

 It's not really a good practice, when you need to transfer _python values_ ...
-Prefer the previous method !
+Prefer the previous method (It's more readable, and avoid to have bigger interactions) !

 This kind of form is needed when you want to send back _javascript values_